Wrongful Death Trucking Accident Jury Verdict

 Jury Holds Caltrans Responsible for Truck Accident

-A Monterey County jury reached a verdict of nearly $18.7 million yesterday that held Caltrans responsible in a Highway 156 double-fatality wrongful death trucking accident in 2010.
+A Monterey County jury reached a verdict of nearly $18.7 million, holding Caltrans responsible in a Highway 156 double-fatality wrongful death trucking accident in 2010.

 "This verdict confirms that Caltrans had known about a dangerous highway condition for more than 30 years.
 Rather than fixing the problem, Caltrans made a dangerous condition deadly," said Robert Allard, attorney for one of the victims.